ieee-umich/ieee-website/README.md

 - Run `jekyll serve` (if you're lucky)
 I had to `bundle exec jekyll serve` instead

+- Just in case...
+`jekyll build` or `bundle exec jekyll build` to rebuild.
+This is probably rare, but if you edit certain files like [_config.yml](_config.yml) that does not get reloaded by simply serving, then you need to restart the server process.

 ## Note
 This website uses Jekyll, a static website generator.